torodb/stampede/stampede/documentation/docs/installation/configuration.md

 ```

 !!! danger "Exclusion removal"
-	If you stop ToroDB Stampede, remove an exclusion, and restart ToroDB Stampede, the replication process will replicate operations on this database/collection without replicating previously data form this database/collection, reaching an inconsistent state.

-	It is recommended to delete ToroDB Stampede database and restart the whole replication process from scratch.
+	If you stop ToroDB Stampede, remove an exclusion, and restart ToroDB Stampede, the replication process will not create the previously excluded indexes.
+ToroDB Stampede only creates indexes at the initial recovery process and when a create index command is found in the oplog replication process.